- 7 min read

 Data Labeling

-To release a dataset, we first need to label our data.
-If an image is not labeled, then it will not be included in the dataset that will be released.
-The project contains all images, whereas the released dataset contains only the labeled images.
-Depending on how the project is set up, an AI Model can be used to automatically annotate, or annotators can label images themselves.
+To release a dataset, we first need to label our source data.
+If an image is not labeled, then it will not be included in the dataset when it is released.
+The difference between a project and dataset is that the project contains all images, whereas the released dataset contains only the labeled images.

 💡

-Unitlab provides ready-to-use AI Models to accelerate annotation!
+Unitlab Annotate provides foundational AI models to accelerate annotation!

-After the data annotation process, the first version of our dataset will be ready to be released and used for business purposes for computer vision.
-In our case, 6 of the images in our project are labeled.
-When we release this dataset, only the labeled images will be included in its first version.
+After the data annotation process, the first version of our dataset will be ready to be released and used for business purposes for training computer vision models.
+In our case, all 6 of the images in our project are auto labeled in a batch process.
+When we release this dataset, all images are included because they are all labeled.

 Releasing Dataset | Unitlab Annotate